Explore This Location

 Well fitted sneakers, cleats are optional, mouth guard, athletinc shorts, own football- see rules for size.

 The Y has rules modified to maximize competitive and safe play.
 Flag Football is a NON Contact sport.
+Use the published age requirement chart at time of registration.
 Take a minute and read through the rules for your age of play.
 It is recommended you print off and bring these rules to your games and review for clarification with the officials prior to the start.
 We do not allow complete teams currently playing in competitive basketball leagues, to enroll.

 Rules 5-6yo league

 5yo Training Plans

 6-7yo Training Plans

 Well fitted eneakers, athletic shorts and t Shirts.
 Own volleyball.
 Open rules for correct style and size volleyball.

 Shin guards, athletic sneakers, own ball: See rules